saquibansari0101/Markulator/README.md

 ## What I wanted to do

-I wanted to make an app to help manage student marks
+I wanted to make an app to help manage student marks.

 ## What I did